agroce/universalmutator/README.md

+To use this, you should really just do:

+pip install universalmutator

+then

+mutate --help

+SIMPLE EXAMPLE:

+mutate foo.py

+or

+mutate foo.swift

+should, if you have the appropriate compilers installed, generate a bunch of valid, non-trivially redundant, mutants

 Start on a tool based purely on regexp-specified rewrite of code lines for mutation generation, including multi-language rules aided by special rules for languages or even projects.